imzqqq/chat/website/spec/attic/drafts/application_services.rst

     the HS and the source store.
-  * or: the HS must delegate conversation storage entirely to the AS using a Storage API (not defined here) which allows the existing conversation store to back the HS, complete with all necessary Chat metadata (e.g. hashes, signatures, federation DAG, etc).
+  * or: the HS must delegate conversation storage entirely to the AS using a Storage API (not defined here) which allows the existing conversation store to back the HS, complete with all necessary Matrix metadata (e.g. hashes, signatures, federation DAG, etc).
 This obviously increases the burden of implementing an AS considerably, but is the only option if the implementer wants to avoid duplicating conversation history